-Stem Cells and Healing Factors From Your Own Body Can Improve Multiple Conditions Including Severe Arthritis
+Stem Cells and Healing Factors From Your Own Body Can Potentially Help You Postpone a Knee Replacement

-It’s been observed for years that facial fat grafting resulted in improved skin texture & appearance, which we now understand is due to stem cells & other growth factors that are contained in the transplanted fat.
+It was observed for years that facial fat grafting resulted in improved skin texture & appearance, and it was just in the last few years that we've learned that this improvement is due to stem cells & other growth and healing factors that are contained and released from the transplanted fat.

 In musculoskeletal conditions, stem cell treatments have been successfully used to promote healing of fractures and, when injected into injured or degenerated knee, elbow, shoulder, and hip joints, to stimulate cartilage growth, decrease pain, and increase function.